katharina-scheidgen/katharina-scheidgen.github.io/_projects/3_teams.md

 ---
-title: Social Contexts in Team Formation: Why Do Independent Start-ups and University Spin-offs Form Teams Differently?
+title: Social Contexts in Team Formation.
+Why Do Independent Start-ups and University Spin-offs Form Teams Differently?
 type: Published Paper, Historical Social Research
-date: Dec 2019
 menu: Teams
 ---

 Although the entrepreneurial team has gained increasing attention as a unit of analysis, we still do not understand much about how these teams form.
 Previous research has focused either on existing social relationships and their role in the search for potential team members or on criteria for selecting team members.
 Consequently, we do not yet understand the interplay of search and selection.
 Another long-neglected aspect that is being increasingly recognized in entrepreneur-ship research is that the entrepreneurial process is influenced by its social context beyond exist-ing social relationships.
 This social context is another important factor that has to be considered to properly understand team formation.